Travian Sousa: Oakland Roots

 On September 28, 2021, Sousa returned to California, signing with USL Championship side Oakland Roots.
 He made his debut for Oakland on October 6, 2021, appearing as a 90th-minute substitute in a 2–1 win over Sacramento Republic.
 Sousa's contract option wasn't picked up by Oakland following their 2021 season.

 Tacoma Defiance

 On March 18, 2022, it was announced that Sousa had signed with MLS Next Pro club Tacoma Defiance.

+Seattle Sounders FC

+Sousa joined the Seattle Sounders FC first team on December 11, 2024.
+He was loaned to FC Tulsa of the USL Championship on September 8, 2025, for the remainder of the season.

 International career

 Sousa has been a regular member of the United States at various youth levels.

 Personal

-Sousa is of Portuguese descent and holds dual American and Portuguese citizenship.
+Sousa holds dual American and Portuguese citizenship.